developer-zebra/developer-zebra-site/src/ekd/1-2/guide/usage/index.md

 * **Image -** Used to select an image to fill the space of the selected key.
 When the layout is saved, selected image(s) are embedded within the “.encrypted” file. **Supports** `.jpg` **and** `.png` **image files.
 Zebra recommends using files of 100 KB or less for optimal layout performance.
 File name must begin with an alpha-numeric character**.
 * **ImagePressed -** Used to select an image to be displayed when the button is pressed.
 After selection, the image appears on the device simulator when the button is pressed.
 When the layout is saved, selected image(s) are embedded within the “.encrypted” file. **Supports** `.jpg` **and** `.png` **image files.
 Zebra recommends using files of 100 KB or less for optimal layout performance.
 File name must begin with an alpha-numeric character**.

+#### Usage Notes
+* **Button property minimum and maximum value rules** are the same for individual and multi-key selections.
+* **Deleting a group of multi-selected keys** using the “Delete” key on the host computer’s keyboard is not supported.
+Keys must be deleted individually.

 -----

 ### Feedback Properties